tnichols217/notes/CSDS 391/Textbook/4 - Complex Search.md

 > [!def]
 > **Local Search**
-> An algorithm that operates only on the current state and a target goal state.
+> An algorithm that operates only on the current state and a target goal state

+- Is not systematic, may never explore some areas
+- May re-explore areas